Grandmother was right. A hot fruit cordial drink can truly help you overcome numerous symptoms caused by the common cold and flu.

 Traditionally, cordials are made from the infusion of fruits, herbs, spices and other plants and sweetened with natural sugar.
 Although, many people feel that a cordial is any type of liqueur that has low alcohol content.
 To eliminate confusion, a cordial is a non-alcohol fruit beverage often used for medicinal purposes.
 A cordial that contains alcohol is a liqueur.

 When making cordials, water is used instead of alcohol.
-This recipe is very versatile.
-You can use about any type of fruit or herb you desire.
+You can use about any type of fruit or herb you desire with this versatile recipe.
 It can also be made year round since fresh fruit is available any time of the year.
 I have made the recipe for Christmas, New Years and even the 4th of July.

 Although the recipe requires standing and refrigeration times, it really is not a lot of work to make.
 Use approximately one part fruit, one part sweetener and one to two parts water.
 You can use any type of sweetener you like.
 Just keep in mind that cordials are used for medicinal purposes, so stick to natural sweeteners like Honey or raw sugar.
 If you add herbs, use one part sweetener, one part water and generous portions of herbs.